GoogleCloudPlatform/endpoints-developer-portal-sample-content/api.eyeofthetiga.com/Guides/Getting Started.md

 ## Development Flow

 1. Setup your rasbperry as explained in the [secton below](https://github.com/Plantiga/endpoints-developer-portal/blob/srossross-patch-2/api.eyeofthetiga.com/Guides/Getting%20Started.md#setting-up-the-rasbperry-pi) This step is only required once
-2. Before you want to connect the application, you must run the emulator on the pi [emulator](https://github.com/Plantiga/endpoints-developer-portal/blob/srossross-patch-2/api.eyeofthetiga.com/Guides/Getting%20Started.md#install-an-run-the-base-station-emulator)
+2. Before you want to connect the application, you must [run the emulator on the pi](https://github.com/Plantiga/endpoints-developer-portal/blob/srossross-patch-2/api.eyeofthetiga.com/Guides/Getting%20Started.md#install-and-run-the-base-station-emulator)
 3. To test that the emulator is working you can use a mobile tool like:
     * [LightBlue](https://punchthrough.com/lightblue/) for mobile
     * [BlueSee](https://www.synapse.com/bluesee) for mac desktop
 4. You should be able to get and set the GATT characteristics as documented in our [API documentation](https://endpointsportal.plantiga-dev.cloud.goog/docs/api.eyeofthetiga.com/1/c/Guides/BaseStation)

-## Seup Flow
+## Setup Flow

 To complete a basestation setup you must perform the following steps with the BLE API: